 - Loss of consciousness

-To deal with a strawberry allergy in the best way possible, you first need to know about its causes.
-The body recognizes the food proteins present in a strawberry as a pathogen and the triggering factor of an allergy if you are suffering from a strawberry allergy.
+To deal with it in the best way possible, you first need to know about its causes.
+The body recognizes the food proteins present in a strawberry as a pathogen and the triggering factor of an allergy if you are suffering from a this allergy.

 Hence, whenever you intake anything that contains this food protein, your immune system will be activated, which will then organize an attack on it by releasing antibodies.